30+ Big-Batch Breakfasts You Can Make Ahead of Time

 Another breakfast-in-a-jar idea — but this time it’s savory!

-Why buy pricey layered yogurt cups (packed full of sugar too!) at the grocery store?
+Why buy pricey layered yogurt cups at the grocery store?
 Make your own in pint-sized jars with jam or fresh fruit and plain yogurt.
 So delicious!

 These polenta squares are a twist on an egg casserole, with plenty of hearty, homey polenta in the bake for a nourishing morning.
 They’re sturdy and easy to transport.